joshbeacham/recastdetour/README.md

 # Release Notes #

-## Recast 2.0.1 ##
+## Recast/Detour 2.0.1 ##
 **Released August 22nd, 2013**

-- Removing the proximity grid (doesn't handle overlapping agents and 3D levels)
+- Removing the proximity grid (doesn't handle overlapping agents and 3D levels).
-- Bug fixing on path following
+- Bug fixing on path following.
-- Features to controle the offMesh connections
+- Features to control the offMesh connections.
-- Path Following parameters no longer have to be initialized manually
+- Path Following parameters no longer have to be initialized manually.

-## Recast 2.0 ##
+## Recast/Detour 2.0 ##
 **Released July 15th, 2013**

 - The interface for the dtCrowd class has been completely rebuild.